Ronin-Chan/KnowledgeMelon/README.md

 4. If needed, start it with `ollama serve`.
 5. Open the Knowledge page and enable `Use local embeddings`.

-Note: `start-dev.ps1` does not start Ollama for you.
-It only starts PostgreSQL, the backend, and the frontend.
+Note: `start-dev.ps1` and `start-dev.bat` do not start Ollama for you.
+They only start PostgreSQL, the backend, and the frontend.

 ## Useful Scripts